 Ibberton Hill slope flying site (public site)

 Ibberton Hill used to be used for flying westerly winds by CDMFC members but it gradually became overgrown with scrub obstructing the launching / landing out zones.
 It would appear that it has all been cut back now as it's just covered in tall grasses & could easily be used to fly & land there now.
 There's parking for 6+ cars on the right field (viewed from the road below).
-The left field is just tall grass & is closed off from parking with low wooden posts across where you used to enter the parking off the track.
+The left field is just tall grass & is closed off from parking with low wooden posts across where you used to enter the parking off the track. (this was written in July 2021, but things have changed!)

 Local details including map on the Ordnace Survey “Get Outside” page, here